 In another episode, Stan crashes his car while rubbernecking, since he doesn't want to admit it to Francine he claims that he swerved to miss a cat, which he also puts on his insurance claim.
 However, the insurance agent investigates and finds evidence that Stan was girl-watching and he's arrested for insurance fraud.
 At his trial, Stan manages to convince everyone that rubbernecking is normal and win back Francine.
 And then the judge sentences him to six years in prison, since Stan not only failed to defend himself for insurance fraud, he also tacitly admitted to it while apologising to his wife.

 In the aliens attack special, all the kids settled their differences aside to prepare themselves for the invasion.
-But first off, Ed who is a B-Movie fan is still just a Jr High student, and is scared out of their wits and panicked at the last moment.
-Speaking of just a kid, the kids themselves are woefully unprepared for the invasion and preparing for the last minute with Bamboo Technology made it a complete disaster for the kids.
+But Ed, despite being a B-Movie fan and comics is still just a Jr High student, is scared out of his wits when he thought the invasion was real, and panicked at the last moment.
+Speaking of just a kid, the kids themselves are woefully unprepared for the invasion and preparing for the last minute with Bamboo Technology without testing and training, made it a complete disaster.

-In their first battle on the Technodrome, the Ninja Turtles immediately realize that they were trained to fight people, not exotic combat machines.
+Teenage Mutant Ninja Turtles (1987): In their first battle on the Technodrome, the Turtles immediately realize that they were trained to fight people, not exotic combat machines.

-Used interestedly in the first episode of Mega Man.
 Guts Man throws a monorail train at Roll, who Mega Man pushes out of the way and is promptly crushed.
-One used to super hero robot cartoon shows will probably think that Mega Man is damage, but back on his feet within minutes.
+One used to super hero robot cartoon shows will probably think that Mega Man is damaged, but back on his feet within minutes.
 Nope.
 He is not only badly damaged, but his injures are so critical that he has to be rush back to Dr. Light who isn't even sure if Mega Man will make it.
 From the time lapse, it took an entire day to repair him.
 Even with super fighting robots, the train still wins.

-In the episode Bot Transfer Mega Man has his brain switch with Snake Man.
+In the episode Bot Transfer Mega Man has a "Freaky Friday" Flip with Snake Man.
 For almost the rest of the episode Mega Man has a major freakout and can barely think straight.
 He actually tries to run to the police for help, forgetting that he is in the body of one of Wily's Robot Masters.

 The episode The Day the Moon Fall gives a realistic look of what would happen to the world if the moon was moved closer to Earth's orbit.
 The results are not pretty.